game-ci/documentation/docs/github/v2/03-test-runner.md

 #### customParameters

-Unity Test Framework [Custom parameters](https://docs.unity3d.com/Packages/com.unity.test-framework@2.0/manual/reference-command-line.html) to configure the test runner.
+Custom parameters to configure the test runner.

+For example, you may refer to the [Unity Test Framework command line arguments](https://docs.unity3d.com/Packages/com.unity.test-framework@2.0/manual/reference-command-line.html) for options that could help with configuring your tests.

 Parameters must start with a hyphen (`-`) and may be followed by a value (without hyphen).